Introducing Python and the IPython Notebook

-Even if many tools of TRIQS are coded in C++, they usually have a user interface written in python.
-This means that everything is controlled by python scripts, pre- and post-processing of the data, choice of DMFT scheme, plotting, etc. We chose to use python because it is a very simple and intuitive language.
-Being an interpreted language, there is never a need to recompile code if you decide to change variables, add some extra pieces of data analysis, etc.
+Although TRIQS tools are primarily written in C++, they have a user interface written in python.
+Python scripts control most calculations, pre- and post-processing of the data, choice of DMFT scheme, plotting, etc. We chose to use Python because it is a very simple and intuitive language.
+As an interpreted language, Python eliminates the need to recompile code if you decide to change variables, add some extra pieces of data analysis, etc.

-In the following we will provide a brief overview of some core aspects of the language.
+Below, we provide a brief overview of some core aspects of the language.
 For a thorough introduction to Python for scientific data analysis we recommend these resources:

 Python can be used either in interactive or in script mode.